-The proposals include the ability for members to take a temporary rate reduction and continue contributing at a rate of 3% of their income.
+The amendments include the ability for members to take a temporary rate reduction and continue contributing at a rate of 3% of their income.
 This recognises that some members may not be immediately able to increase their KiwiSaver contributions or may wish to save in other ways outside KiwiSaver.
-Members would be able to apply for a rate reduction from 1 February 2026 (that is, in advance of the contribution rate increases coming into effect).
-There would be no limit on the number of rate reductions a member would be able to receive.
+Members will be able to apply for a rate reduction from 1 February 2026 (that is, in advance of the contribution rate increases coming into effect).
+There will be no limit on the number of rate reductions a member can receive.